Top of page

 • short-acting G-CSF: lenograstim and filgrastim

-If you need G-CSF, your medical team should tell you which is the most suitable option.
+If you need G-CSF, your medical team will tell you which is the most suitable option.

 Who might have G-CSF?